– World management –

 In 2010, he made his debut at the Vienna State Opera and has been a regular guest there ever since.
-Further engagements took him to, among other places, the Semperoper Dresden, London’s Covent Garden, the Hamburg State Opera, the Opera Australia in Sydney, the Bavarian State Opera in Munich, the Zurich Opera House, the Canadian Opera Company in Toronto, the Korean National Opera in Seoul, the Stuttgart State Opera, the Opéra national du Rhin in Strasbourg and the Frankfurt Opera.
+Further engagements took him to the Semperoper Dresden, London’s Covent Garden, the Hamburg State Opera, the Opera Australia in Sydney, the Bavarian State Opera in Munich, the Zurich Opera House, the Canadian Opera Company in Toronto, the Korean National Opera in Seoul, the Stuttgart State Opera, the Opéra national du Rhin in Strasbourg and the Frankfurt Opera among many others.
 He made a very successful debut with Mahler’s »Lied von der Erde« (Choreography: John Neumeier) at the Opéra national de Paris and has since then regularly conducted there too.

-Patrick Lange has also worked with orchestras such as the Vienna Philharmonic, the Tonkünstler Orchestra, the Hamburg and Bamberg Symphony Orchestras, the Essen Philharmonic, the Staatskapelle Weimar, the Munich Radio Orchestra, the Mahler Chamber Orchestra, the SWR and WDR Symphony Orchestras and the Simón Bolívar Symphony Orchestra in Venezuela.
-He has toured with the Academy of St Martin in the Fields, the Stuttgart Philharmonic, the Vienna Radio Symphony Orchestra and, time and again, the National Youth Orchestra of Germany, with which he has very close ties.
+Patrick Lange works with orchestras such as the Vienna Philharmonic, the Tonkünstler Orchestra, the Hamburg and Bamberg Symphony Orchestras, the Essen Philharmonic, the Staatskapelle Weimar, the Munich Radio Orchestra, the Mahler Chamber Orchestra, the SWR and WDR Symphony Orchestras and the Simón Bolívar Symphony Orchestra in Venezuela.
+He has toured with the Academy of St Martin in the Fields, the Stuttgart Philharmonic, the Vienna Radio Symphony Orchestra and with the National Youth Orchestra of Germany, with which he has very close ties.